Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 One thing about selling software is the support aspect of it.
 From the very start, I made a real effort to respond to *every* person that submitted feedback on Velocity Lapse, whether good or bad.
 Many people responded that they appreciated the response, which was encouraging.

 However, it's not easy to stay on top of it.
-I've taken the approach of "better late than never" when worst come if I didn't get to responding for 2-3 weeks.
+I've taken the approach of "better late than never" if I didn't get to responding for 2-3 weeks.

 ### Ending 2022